gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 ~~~~~~~~~~~
 {: #sctp-DTLS-encrypt-chunk-states-2 title="Protected SCTP Packets" artwork-align="center"}

-The diagram shown in {{sctp-DTLS-encrypt-chunk-states-2}} describes
+The diagram shown in {{sctp-DTLS-encrypt-chunk-states-2}} describes the
-the structure of a protected SCTP packet being sent.
+structure of a protected SCTP packet being sent.
+Such packets contain only the
-Such packets contain only the SCTP common header and one DTLS chunk.
+SCTP common header and one DTLS chunk.

-Once the credentials for sending DTLS chunks have been configured by the
+Once the part of the DTLS Key Context for sending DTLS chunks have been
-application, all SCTP packets are sent with a DTLS chunk.
+configured by the application, all SCTP packets are sent with a DTLS chunk.

-When an SCTP packet needs to be sent, the sequence of chunks is used
+When an SCTP packet needs to be sent, the sequence of chunks is used as
-as `DTLSInnerPlaintext.content` and `DTLSInnerPlaintext.type` is set to
+`DTLSInnerPlaintext.content` and `DTLSInnerPlaintext.type` is set to
-`application_data`.
-Then the `DTLSCiphertext` is computed and used as the
+`application_data` {{RFC9147}}.
+Then the `DTLSCiphertext` is computed per the
-payload of the DTLS chunk.
+DTLS 1.3 specification {{RFC9147}} and configured cipher suit and used as the payload of the
+DTLS chunk.
 Finally the SCTP common header is prepended.

 When the DTLS chunk is used, the endpoint MUST consider the DTLS chunk header
 and the overhead of DTLS to ensure that the final SCTP packet does not exceed